j-brooke/BattlePlan/README.md

 ## Running

-If you're working from source code and the .NET Core SDK, you run the app like this:
+Right now BattlePlan can only be run as a console application.
+If you're working from source code and the .NET Core SDK, set your working directory to battleplanconsole (the directory with battleplanconsole.csproj in it).
+Then you can run the game with this command:

     dotnet run <some_args>

-If you're running from a published DLL, it's like this:
+If you're running from a published DLL, change to the DLL's directory and run it like this:

-    dotnet battleplan.dll <some_args>
+    dotnet battleplanconsole.dll <some_args>

 The rest of these instructions assume the earlier situation, but hopefully it's obvious how to adapt.

 More detailed instructions on how to setup and run can be found in docs/how-to-run.txt.
+(Those are mostly intended for non-programmers.)

 ### Play

-To start the game's menu from which you can select and play scenarios, type:
+To start the game's menu from which you can select and play scenarios, type the following (from the directory with battleplanconsole.csproj in it):

     dotnet run menu